 Vansak says he would highly recommend studying at AUT.

-He appreciated the modern university environment AUT offers.
+He appreciated a great service that university offers.